willymromero/willymromero/README.md

 - 🔭 I’m currently working as freelancer Software Engineer 🦾
 - 🌱 I’m currently learning **Next.js**
-- 👀 I’m interested in Software Engineering and Data Science
+- 👀 I’m interested in Software Engineering
 - 👨‍💻 All of my projects are available at **[github/willymromero](https://github.com/willymromero)**
 - 📫 How to reach me **<willymromero@gmail.com>**
 - 🔗 See my web portfolio at **[willymromero](https://willymromero.vercel.app/)**